-Obtaining a mortgage means that a creditor loaned money to buy a home or property which then becomes a guarantee for the loan.
-This debt is generally acquired by the borrower for the purchase of property that is used as a security.
+Obtaining a mortgage means that a creditor loaned money to buy a home or property.
+This then becomes a guarantee for the loan.
+This debt is generally acquired by the borrower for the purchase of property that is used as security.
 As long as payments are made in full to the creditor, the borrower maintains custody of the property.
-The lender’s security interest in the estate is the mortgage and is usually signed concurrently with a note.
+The lender’s security interest in the estate is the mortgage.
+That mortgage is usually signed concurrently with a note.

 A promissory note is a signed contract wherein a borrower agrees to an oath to pay a certain amount of money to an individual or group.
-It is the main document that standardizes procedures and conditions when procuring a home or other assets and is an official and legally binding IOU or pledge to pay back a loan.
+It is the main document that standardizes procedures and conditions when procuring a home or other assets.
+A promissory note is an official and legally binding IOU or pledge to pay back a loan.

 When a promissory note is signed for a mortgage, it is then known as a mortgage note.
 The mortgage and the promissory note are integrally joined.
 A mortgage promissory note can also be called a real estate lien note or borrower’s note.
 A mortgage promissory note is a tremendously significant certificate.
 You can sell a note with companies like American Equity Funding.

-A mortgage note includes details and terms such as names of borrowers and lender, property addresses, and a legal detailed account of the physical property known as the exhibit.
+A mortgage note includes details and terms.
+Details such as names of borrowers and lenders, property addresses, and a legal detailed account of the physical property known as the exhibit.
 Other specific terms are also used in a mortgage note such as: